DroidScript/Docs/files/en/intro/desc/04 Coding Features.md

 This includes methods like setInterval and setTimeout which should be converted to **app.@../app/Animate** respectively.

-## this Keyword
+## app.eventSource
-In callback functions of controls you can use the <js nobox>this</js> keyword to access the callee control object without having to assign the control to a specific variable.
+In callback functions of controls you can use <js nobox>app.eventSource</js> to access the callee control object without having to assign the control to a specific variable.
+Previously this could be achieved by using the <js nobox>this</js> keyword.
 This allows you to create multiple controls with the same behaviour without having to redefine callback functions for different controls:
 <sample Use Case of this>
 function OnStart()
 {